USEPA/WNTR/documentation/hydraulics.rst

 :class:`~wntr.sim.core.WNTRSimulator`.
 The simulators use different solvers for the system of hydraulic equations; as such, small differences in the results are expected.
+While the EpanetSimulator uses Todini's Global Gradient Algorithm to solve the system of equations, the WNTRSimulator uses a Newton-Raphson algorithm.

 Hydraulic options
 -------------------